 When it came to the Firebolt XB9R, Buell could not have had more gigantic shoulders to stand on.
-Harley-Davidson is a hugely successful brand!
+Harley-Davidson is a hugely successful brand.
 It is therefore well-placed to lend a helping hand to those lower down the pecking order, should it care to do so.
-To the likes of, say, Buell - who were given permission to transplant Harley's V-twin engine into their own two-wheeled products.
-Not that Harley lost out, at all.
-Erik Buell - founder of the firm - was nothing, if not innovative.
-Harley were no doubt hoping some of his boundless ingenuity would rub off on their own marque.
+To the likes of, say, Buell - who were given permission to transplant Harley's iconic V-twin into their own creations.
+Not that Harley was losing out.
+Erik Buell - founder of his firm - was a kingpin of innovation.
+Harley no doubt hoped some of his boundless ingenuity would rub off on their own marque.
 In marketing terms, at least!

-Erik Buell loved Harley-Davidson!
+Erik Buell was a Harley man through and through.
 He had been both an engineer and racer for them.
 He was uniquely positioned, then, to conceive and construct the RR1000 - a Harley-powered race bike.
-As is so often the case, success at the racetrack led to a road-going counterpart.
-The Buell RS1200 featured a vibration-reducing rubber-mounting system.
-The bike was also fitted with a radical rear shock set-up.
-Horizontally slung under the motor, it was both technically, and visually, intriguing.
-In 1993, the 'big time' beckoned for Buell.
+As is so often the case, success at the racetrack led to a road-going sequel.
+The Buell RS1200 featured a vibe-reducing rubber-mounting set-up.
+It was also fitted with a radical rear shock.
+Horizontally slung beneath the engine, it was both technically, and visually, arresting.
+It was in '93 that the 'big time' beckoned for Buell.
 Harley took out a 49% shareholding in the company.
 That was later increased.
-With Harley-Davidson at the helm, Buell were set fair.
-Several exciting machines duly followed.
-Erik Buell's singular vision of how a motorcycle could be built - rather than how it should be built - was always a key component.
+With Harley-Davidson at the helm, Buell was set fair.
+Exciting products were sure to follow.
+Erik Buell's singular vision of how a motorcycle could be built - rather than how it should be built - was always a key factor.